Published

 Similarly, another Zillow Offers complaint focused on exorbitant repair costs that would have slashed the seller’s proceeds:

-Alternatives to Zillow Offers
+Zillow Offers vs. alternatives

 Low commission real estate agents vs. Zillow Offers

-Low commission real estate companies allow you to list on the open market while also saving thousands on commission fees.
+Low commission real estate companies allow you to list on the open market while saving thousands on commission fees.
 Lower selling costs keep more money in your pocket — plus, there’s always a chance that competition on the open market can drive your sale price up, too.

 Our team researched the best low commission real estate companies to help you choose the best fit for your sale.

-» LEARN: Top 10 Low Commission Real Estate Companies
+» LEARN: Top Low Commission Real Estate Companies

 Zillow Offers vs. other iBuyers